Skip to content

 3. Transformation

-Known to facilitate change and encourage strength and perseverance, labradorite is ideal for those going through periods of transition or transformation.
+Known for facilitating change and encouraging strength and perseverance, Labradorite is ideal for those going through periods of transition or transformation.
 It helps overcome fears and insecurities, illuminating the path to progress and personal evolution.

 03